bruunocorreia/ModelingMLKedroPipeline/README.md

 This project showcases a comprehensive machine learning pipeline for predicting customer satisfaction for Santander, based on the Kaggle competition "[Santander Customer Satisfaction](https://www.kaggle.com/c/santander-customer-satisfaction)."
 This pipeline is built using Kedro, an open-source data pipeline development framework, and is designed to provide end-to-end support for data engineering and machine learning tasks.

+### Integration with Apache Airflow

+Kedro has been seamlessly integrated with Apache Airflow in this project to automate and orchestrate the machine learning pipeline workflow.
+The integration of Kedro with Airflow offers significant benefits, such as task scheduling, monitoring, scalability, and dependency management, making the execution of the pipeline more robust and efficient.

+By integrating Kedro with Airflow, you can:

+Schedule and automate the execution of your data and machine learning tasks.
+Monitor and track the progress of your pipeline using Airflow's user-friendly interface.
+Scale your pipeline to handle large datasets and complex workflows.
+Manage task dependencies and ensure that tasks are executed in the correct order.

 ## Table of Contents

 1. [Introduction](#introduction)